dbagnara72/solid_state_transformers/README.md

 # Solid state transformers

-This repo contains a collection of simscape models concerning SST.
+This repo contains a collection of simscape models concerning different configuration of SSTs.

 **How to use the repo**:
-- In matlab add to the path/with-subfolders the repo "library".
+- Add to matlab **path/with-subfolders** the repo **library**.
 This repo contains all fundamentals simscape (ssc) models compiled with "ssc_bultd".
     - The folder ./library/user_defined_functions/ccaller contains a list of c-coded functions used inside the simulink models by ccallers.
     - The folder ./library/foundation contains all simscape language based model used in the simulink models.
+    - The folder ./library/documentations contains documentation for most of the applications available on **modelization-and-control** and **solid_state_transformers** repos.

  # Documentation
 Documentation is available into the **library** repository.